farsroidx/ImageString/README.md

 # String Image View
-(Convert Image to String or String to Image on Android)
+(Convert Image to String or String to Image on Android.)
+(All features have a AppCompatImageView.)

 [![](https://jitpack.io/v/farsroidx/ImageString.svg)](https://jitpack.io/#farsroidx/ImageString)